-Community From the establishment's perspective, the term "community" has number of Community meanings: The establishment community - the students we serve, their families and the establishment's staff.
+Community From the establishment's perspective, the term "community" has number of meanings: The establishment community - the students we serve, their families and the establishment's staff.
 The community within which the establishment is located - in its geographical community, and the people who live and/or work in that area.
 The community of Britain - all establishments by definition are part of it.
-The global community formed by European and international links.
-Cultural avalance The global community - formed by European and international links.
-The physics of different ideas traditions and brounded with a green and the suite as the second s Cultural exchange The sharing of different ideas, traditions, and knowledge with someone who DIE may be coming from a completely different background than your own.
+The global community - formed by European and international links.
+Cultural exchange The sharing of different ideas, traditions, and knowledge with someone who may be coming from a completely different background than your own.
 DfE Department for Education Direct discrimination Treating someone with a protected characteristic less favourably than others.
 Discrimination by When a person is treated less favourably because they are linked or association associated with a protected characteristic.
 Discrimination by When someone is discriminated against because it is believed they have a perception protected characteristic, whether or not they actually do.
 Diversity Recognising that we are all different.
-Diversity is an outcome of equality and inclusion EAL English as an additional language - a pupil whose home language is not English or who lives in a bilingual family.
+Diversity is an outcome of equality and , inclusion EAL English as an additional language - a pupil whose home language is not English or who lives in a bilingual family.
 Equality This is more clearly defined as equality of opportunity and outcome, rather than equality of treatment.
 This means treating people fairly and according to their needs as some people may need to be treated differently in order to achieve an equal outcome.
 Gender Dysphoria Gender dysphoria is a recognised condition in which a person feels that there is a mismatch between their biological sex and their gender identity.
 Biological sex is assigned at birth, depending on the appearance of the infant.
 Gender identity is the gender that a person "identifies" with or feels themselves to be.
 Growth mindset That there is always scope for learning, improving, and understanding.
 Harassment unwanted behaviour linked to a protected characteristic that violates someone's dignity or creates an offensive environment for them.
 Inclusive Making sure everyone can participate, whatever their background or circumstances.
 Ensuring everyone can experience the same experiences as any other child.
 Sexual Harassment Sexual harassment is unwanted behaviour of a sexual nature which: Violates your dignity.
 Makes you feel intimidated, degraded or humiliated.
 Creates a hostile or offensive environment.
 Makes threats or comments about job security without foundation.
 Deliberately undermining by overloading and constant criticism.
 Preventing individuals progressing by intentionally blocking promotion or training opportunities.
+Lanning opportunites.